top of page

 The English Revolution: William West and the Birth of the Toy Theatre (1811)

-In 1811, London haberdasher-turned-publisher William West (1783-1854) revolutionized the art of miniature theater by publishing the first souvenir sheet of "Mother Goose," the show that established Joe Grimaldi as the greatest clown of all time.
-Encouraged by his young customers eager to recreate London theater successes in their homes, West quickly developed a complete system: character sheets showing every change of costume and attitude, scenery, wings, cardboard prosceniums, and wooden stages.
-Thus was born the English " toy theater ," sold according to the now-proverbial formula: "penny plain, tuppence colored" (one penny black and white, two pennies colored).
+In 1811, William West (1783-1854), a London haberdasher turned publisher, revolutionized the art of miniature theatre by publishing the first souvenir sheet of "Mother Goose," the show that established Joe Grimaldi as the greatest clown of all time.
+Encouraged by his young customers eager to recreate the successes of the London theatre in their homes, West quickly developed a complete system: character sheets showing every change of costume and pose, scenery, wings, cardboard prosceniums, and wooden stages.
+Thus was born the English " toy theatre ," sold according to the now proverbial formula: "penny plain, tuppence coloured."

 The Victorian Golden Age and Paper Peepshows

-Between 1811 and 1860, nearly 300 paper theater productions were published in England, transforming Victorian parlors into veritable domestic theatrical stages.
-Meanwhile, "paper peepshows" reached their peak in the mid-19th century, sold as souvenirs at popular tourist destinations.
-The Thames Tunnel (1825–1843) and the Great Exhibition of 1851 at the Crystal Palace dominated the news and popular imagination, generating more than 60 peepshows each, according to the Gestetner Collection at the Victoria & Albert Museum.
+Between 1811 and 1860, nearly 300 paper theatre productions were published in England, transforming Victorian drawing rooms into veritable domestic theatrical stages.
+Meanwhile, "paper peepshows" reached their peak in the mid-19th century, sold as souvenirs in popular tourist destinations.
+The Thames Tunnel (1825–1843) and the Great Exhibition of 1851 at the Crystal Palace dominated the news and the popular imagination, generating over 60 peepshows each, according to the Gestetner Collection at the Victoria & Albert Museum.
 These interactive optical devices allowed spectators to "travel back in time" and discover the wonders of the industrial age.

-This fashion spread rapidly across Europe, with each country developing its own characteristics: the Germans favoring Germanic tales and legends, the French drawing inspiration from the successes of the Opéra and the Comédie-Française, and the Italians celebrating the commedia dell'arte.
-Dean & Son of London, founded around 1800, became the leading producer of pop-up books and peepshows, proclaiming itself "the originator of the children's moving book" and developing sophisticated cutting and assembly techniques.
-This tradition, interrupted by the two world wars, was revived in the 1950s thanks to enthusiasts like Benjamin Pollock.
+This trend spread rapidly across Europe, each country developing its own distinctive style: the Germans favoring Germanic tales and legends, the French drawing inspiration from the successes of the Opéra and the Comédie-Française, and the Italians celebrating the commedia dell'arte.
+The London firm Dean & Son, founded around 1800, became the leading producer of pop-up books and peep shows, proclaiming itself "creator of children's pop-up books" and developing sophisticated cutting and assembly techniques.
+This tradition, interrupted by the two World Wars, experienced a revival in the 1950s thanks to enthusiasts like Benjamin Pollock.

 From Puppet Theatre to Contemporary Creations: A Living Tradition

-The tradition of miniature theaters is also rooted in the folk art of puppetry, dating back to medieval times when street performances entertained passersby with fantastical stories and grotesque characters.
-In France, this tradition reached its peak with the Guignol theaters , created in Lyon in 1808 by Laurent Mourguet, which democratized miniature theater art among the working classes.
-In the 19th century, "toy theaters" became a favorite pastime for European bourgeois families, allowing them to recreate famous plays at home thanks to kits including colorful sets and figures to assemble.
-Under the impetus of Benjamin Pollock in London from 1850, these paper theaters experienced a remarkable boom, adapting the works of Charles Dickens, the fables of La Fontaine and major historical events.
-Despite the apparent decline in the age of photography and film, this tradition persists thanks to collectors and craft enthusiasts, finding a creative revival today among contemporary artists like Helen Bourch who explore new techniques while preserving the historical authenticity of this centuries-old art.
+The tradition of miniature theaters is also rooted in the popular art of puppetry, dating back to medieval times when street performances entertained passersby with fantastical stories and grotesque characters.
+In France, this tradition reached its zenith with the Guignol theaters , created in Lyon in 1808 by Laurent Mourguet, which democratized miniature theatrical art among the working classes.
+In the 19th century, "toy theaters" became a favorite pastime for middle-class European families, allowing them to recreate famous plays at home using kits containing colorful sets and figures to assemble.
+Under the impetus of Benjamin Pollock in London from 1850 onward, these paper theaters experienced remarkable growth, adapting the works of Charles Dickens, the fables of La Fontaine, and major historical events.
+Despite the apparent decline in the age of photography and cinema, this tradition persists thanks to collectors and craft enthusiasts, finding a creative revival today in contemporary artists like Helen Bourch who explore new techniques while preserving the historical authenticity of this age-old art.

-The history of miniature theaters is rich in creativity and diversity.
+The history of miniature theatre is rich in creativity and diversity.
 These small theatrical worlds have evolved over time, offering spectators a unique and intimate experience.
-From pocket theaters to puppet theaters, each form has its own characteristics and distinct charm.
+From pocket theatre to puppet theatre, each form has its own characteristics and distinct charm.

 Marquise de Pompadour Collection:

-The Marquise de Pompadour Collection celebrates the artistic influence of Jeanne-Antoinette Poisson (1721-1764), mistress of Louis XV and a great patron of the arts.
+The Marquise de Pompadour Collection celebrates the artistic influence of Jeanne-Antoinette Poisson (1721-1764), mistress of Louis XV and great patron of the arts.
 Madame de Pompadour revolutionized French aesthetics by encouraging the Rococo style and supporting the royal manufactories of Sèvres and Gobelins.
-Our collection theaters draw inspiration from her refined taste for the decorative arts and evoke the elegance of Parisian salons during the Enlightenment, where artists, philosophers, and aristocrats mingled in an atmosphere of intellectual refinement and curiosity.
+Our collection's theatrical pieces draw inspiration from her refined taste for the decorative arts and evoke the elegance of Parisian salons during the Age of Enlightenment, where artists, philosophers, and aristocrats mingled in an atmosphere of intellectual refinement and curiosity.

-Helen has a devouring passion for the creation and design of small theaters.
-Thanks to her expertise, she skillfully combines classical training as a painter and decorator with new technologies, thus giving birth to miniature models that are both innovative and imbued with theatrical tradition.
-These dioramas offer an enchanting look at a multitude of universes.
-With a unique artistic sensitivity, Helen personalizes her creations according to cultural events or places, thus adding a touch of authenticity and relevance to each of her new designs.
+Helen has a consuming passion for creating and designing miniature theaters.
+Thanks to her expertise, she skillfully blends classical training as a painter and decorator with new technologies, giving rise to miniature models that are both innovative and steeped in theatrical tradition.
+These dioramas offer an enchanting glimpse into a multitude of worlds.
+With a unique artistic sensibility, Helen personalizes her creations to suit specific events or cultural venues, adding a touch of authenticity and relevance to each new model.

-Among his most popular creations, the Pompadour model stands out for its refinement and elegance.
-Inspired by the Rococo style, this miniature theater evokes the opulence and splendor of the royal courts of the 18th century.
-Richly decorated and finely detailed, it appeals to collectors of dollhouse "toy theaters" with very French taste reminiscent of the luxury of Versailles, the bucolic paintings of Fragonard, commedia dell'arte or the life of Marie Antoinette...
+Among his most prized creations, the Pompadour model stands out for its refinement and elegance.
+Inspired by the Rococo style, this miniature theater evokes the opulence and splendor of 18th-century royal courts.
+Richly ornamented and finely detailed, it appeals to dollhouse toy theater collectors with its distinctly French taste, reminiscent of the luxury of Versailles, the bucolic paintings of Fragonard, the commedia dell'arte, or even the life of Marie Antoinette.

-“The theater is the mirror where man discovers himself when he searches for himself; there is no art that is more certain to represent him in his entire face.”
-Molière
+"The theatre is the mirror in which man discovers himself when he is searching for himself; there is no art that is more certain to represent him in his entirety."